CubOfJudahsLion/tm-ghci/README.md

     make deploy

-Which takes care of compiling and installing the plug-in in the appropriate directory (`$TEXMACS_HOME_PATH`.)
+Which takes care of compiling and installing the plug-in in the appropriate directory (`$TEXMACS_HOME_PATH/plugins`.)

 While this should be sufficient, this software is still in alpha phase, and it's only been tested in Windows 10 and Arch Linux.
+I don't own a MacOS system, so I'm unable to provide the respective version.

 ## Limitations

-Currently, `tm_ghci` is at an _alpha_ stage.
+`tm_ghci` is _alpha_-stage software.

-At this point, it's only able to run a vanilla `ghci` session, i.e., without project dependencies autoloaded as with `stack repl` or `cabal repl`.
-No autocompletion, syntax coloring or styling.
-The official feature set is still undecided.
+Presently, it's able to run a vanilla `ghci` session, i.e., without project dependencies autoloaded as with `stack repl` or `cabal repl`.

-## Disclaimer

-This software is distributed _as-is_.
-No guarantees of usability or fitness for purpose, support or platform availability are offered or implied.
-The author shall not be liable for any damages resulting, directly or indirectly, from the use of this software.

-By using the software you agree to the terms set by this disclaimer.

 ## Licensing

 `tm-ghci` is distributed under the [MIT License](https://mit-license.org/).
 See the [LICENSE.txt](./LICENSE.txt) file for details.

 ## Bug reports and such

-Send all feedback to [`10951848+CubOfJudahsLion at users.noreply.github.com`](mailto:10951848+CubOfJudahsLion@users.noreply.github.com)
+Send feedback to 10951848+<s>nope</s>CubOfJudahsLion äτ users.noreply.github.com.
+Bug reports must include the steps required to reproduce the error.